Black Mesa Peabody Coal controversy

-Peabody Energy coal mining operations in the Black Mesa plateau of the Four Corners region in the western United States began in the 1960s and ended in 2019.
-The plateau overlaps the reservations of the Navajo and Hopi Tribes.
+Peabody Energy mined coal at the Black Mesa plateau in the southwestern United States from the 1960s until 2019.
+The plateau overlaps the Navajo and Hopi reservations.

-Controversy arose from an unusually generous mineral lease agreement between the Tribes and Peabody Energy, the coal company's use and degradation of a potable source of water to transport coal via a pipeline from the mine to a power plant hundreds of miles away, and the public health and environmental impacts of strip mining on tribal lands.
+Controversy arose from an unusually generous mineral lease agreement between the Tribes and Peabody Energy and the company's depletion of the Navajo aquifer, which threatened Navajo water rights.

 Controversy

 In 1964, Peabody Energy (then Peabody Western Coal), a publicly traded energy company based in the Midwestern United States, signed a contract with the Navajo Tribe and two years later with the Hopi Tribe, allowing the company mineral rights and use of an aquifer.
 The contract was negotiated by prominent natural resources attorney John Sterling Boyden, who claimed to be representing the Hopi Tribe while actually on the payroll of Peabody.
 It offered unusually advantageous terms for Peabody and was approved despite widespread opposition.

 The contract is also controversial because of misrepresentations made to the Hopi and Navajo tribes.